MicrosoftDocs/azure-stack-docs/azure-managed-lustre/use-csi-driver-kubernetes.md

 ## Install the CSI driver

-The CSI driver is available in the Kubernetes SIGs repository, **azurelustre-csi-driver**, in GitHub at [https://github.com/kubernetes-sigs/azurelustre-csi-driver](https://github.com/kubernetes-sigs/azurelustre-csi-driver).
+The CSI driver is available in the [azurelustre-csi-driver](https://github.com/kubernetes-sigs/azurelustre-csi-driver) repository in GitHub.
 The **Deploy** folder includes a script that installs the driver.

 To install the CSI driver, do these steps: